vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/delivery_method.rst

 Overview
 ========

-Odoo can handle various delivery methods, but it is not activated by default.
+Leansoft can handle various delivery methods, but it is not activated by default.
 Delivery methods can be used for your sale orders, your deliveries but also on your e-commerce.